A passion to finish cancer

 At the Earle A. Chiles Research Institute, science and medicine have joined together.
-Being housed under one roof has fostered the ability of our bench scientists and physicians at the bedside to work together, developing the best new ideas to improve cancer treatment.
-Our patients have often been the first in the world to receive a new cancer immunotherapy treatment.
+Housed under one roof, our scientists and physicians work side by side to develop promising new immunotherapy treatments for patients with cancer.
+Our bench-to-bedside translational research has often resulted in our patients being among the first in the world to receive a new cancer immunotherapy treatment.

 Here is a glimpse of our track record of firsts

 - Genetically modified patient-derived tumor vaccine coupled with adoptive T cell transfer and interleukin-2 (IL-2) to treat late-stage melanoma (1995)

 - IL-21 for melanoma and renal cancer (2004)

 - Combination immunotherapy with chemotherapy, adoptive T cell transfer and vaccination for prostate cancer (2005)

 - Anti-OX40 for patients with advanced cancer (2006)

 - Stereotactic body radiotherapy (SBRT) plus IL-2 to treat late-stage melanoma and renal cancer (2009)